Interested in joining? College Panhellenic Council, Interfraternity Council, or National Pan-Hellenic Council?

-Augusta University is home to twelve fraternities and sororities, three councils, and one honor society who collectively seek to excel academically, philanthropically, and socially while still continuing to remain true to their own organization’s standards, rituals, and traditions.
+Augusta University is home to fourteen fraternities and sororities, three councils, and one honor society who collectively seek to excel academically, philanthropically, and socially while still continuing to remain true to their own organization’s standards, rituals, and traditions.
 As a Greek community, organizations work together to fulfill Augusta University’s Fraternity & Sorority Life core values: scholarship, leadership, service, and friendship.

 Greek Life at Augusta University provides students with an opportunity to: find friends who have common goals and ideals similar to one’s own; develop leadership skills; network with current chapter members and Alumni; a home away from home and a friendly face to greet you while walking on campus; and great experiences that will provide you with lots of laughs and even better memories to last you for years to come.